jorants/purere/README.md

 ## Development status

-Everything that `re` can do, appart from those things mentioned below, is supported, i.e.:
+Everything that `re` can do is supported appart from the `re.L` flag, i.e.:
 - ASCII, Unicode and byte-like strings
 - Ignore case mode `I`, multi-line mode `M`, and Dot-all mode `M`.
 - All character categories: `\d\D\s\S\w\W`.